AdrianVovk/adrianvovk.github.io/work.md

 ---

-### FTC Robotics
+### FTC Robotics (2018-2020)

-The FIRST Tech Challenge is an engineering robotics competition I participated in in high school.
+The FIRST Tech Challenge is an engineering robotics competition I participated in through high school.
 I worked on a team of about 20 people, and we designed, documented, programmed, and tested a robot to perform predefined tasks both autonomously and via remote control.
 I was both the team’s programmer and the team captain: I’d often have to make decisions that contradicted my interests as the programmer